-Browns’ McDowell arrested on public exposure, other charges
+Browns DT McDowell arrested in Fla. in attack on officer

-CLEVELAND (AP) — Cleveland Browns defensive tackle Malik McDowell, who was given a second chance by the team after serving jail time, was arrested Monday in Florida on charges that include public exposure.
+CLEVELAND (AP) — Cleveland Browns defensive tackle Malik McDowell, who was given a second chance by the team after serving jail time, was arrested Monday in Florida on charges of beating a police officer and public exposure.

+Police in Deerfield Beach, Florida, said they were responding to a “naked male walking near a school” when an officer approached McDowell, who was sitting on a curb, according to the arrest report.
+The officer said McDowell stood up, uttered an obscenity at him and “charged at me full speed with a closed fist.”

+The officer said he was unable to avoid McDowell’s attack or use any “de-escalation tactics.”
+McDowell slammed into the officer and punched him in the right eye and on the top of the head, according to the report.

+McDowell fled before he was stopped using a stun gun and handcuffed.
+The officer said his right eye was nearly closed because of swelling from the punches he absorbed in the attack and there is a “likelihood that I sustained permanent injury to my eye.”

-According to a police report, McDowell has been charged in Deerfield Beach, Florida, with “aggravated battery on an officer, resisting an officer/obstructing with violence and exposure of sex organs in public.”
+McDowell was charged with aggravated battery on an officer, resisting an officer/obstructing with violence and exposure of sex organs in public.
 Bail was posted at $25,000.
+It was unclear if he had an attorney who could speak on his behalf.

 The Browns released a statement on McDowell, who was under contract with the team for only one season, saying they were seeking more information.